bartek/lua-learnit/introduction.md

 ## What's Possible?

+Class Question: How many of you would like to be computer programmers when older?
+(Note: Likely not many, but that's OK as we explain the benefits!)

 Programming is all around us.
 Every device, no matter how simple or complex is programmed in some way.
 We understand not everyone wants to be a software engineer, but being comfortable with computers and understanding how to logically structure an application will open up other parts of your creative brain and perhaps even let you apply programming concepts to other hobbies!

-For example, many musicians, woodworkers, artists use programming to help their craft, by either automating ideas, prototyping quick thoughts, or just being another tool they can use whenever they need.
+For example, many musicians, doctors, woodworkers, artists use programming to help their craft, by either automating ideas, prototyping quick thoughts, or just being another tool they can use whenever they need.

 Programming is a creative form, and what we'll do in this class is focus on embracing those creative aspects of programming while learning the fundamentals.

+Throughout this class we'll start with learning the fundamentals.
+The first several weeks we'll work on learning the major parts of Lua -- and programming -- and apply it to text-based applications and interactions.

-Because we want to keep it extra fun, we'll work on building interactive art and a simple game using Lua.
-We'll do this with something called a _framework_, and that framework is called [love2d](https://love2d.org/)
+Then, Because we want to keep it extra fun, we'll work on building interactive art and a simple game using Lua.
+That'll come near the end of our class, and we'll do that together.

-love2d can make professional games and of course, hobby games!
-We won't have a ton of time to make the most complex game, but we will use our Lua learnings and take advantage of love2d to take what we learn and make it a bit more visual.
+## Practice: Printing Your Name

+Before we move onto the next lesson today, let's spend 5-10 minutes practicing.
+We'll go around and make sure everyone is able to do this.
+Use the lua interpreter as we showed to print out your name on the screen, like so:

+    print("Bartek Ciszkowski")

+Try your full name, then try `print` with just your first name.
+Make sure you practice entering the brackets and notice the double quotes around a string.
+Try to break it a little, and then we'll review!

 In our next lesson, we'll begin to learn more fundamentals, focusing on this idea of _assignment_ and _variables_.
 These concepts are another core part of